Homological stability of topological moduli spaces: Stability with twisted coefficients

-together with a specified homotopy between the two compositions which might be nontrivial, even if the diagram is strictly commutative.
-Taking singular chains results in a homotopy commutative square of chain complexes (see \cref{section:localcoefficients}) and taking vertical algebraic mapping cones of the square induces which depends on the homotopy.
-However, homotopies that are itself homotopic give homotopic morphisms on mapping cones hence they induce the same on homology.
-Horizontal composition of such squares including the homotopies induces the respective composition of (\ref{equ:map}).
-Even though (\ref{equ:map}) depends on the homotopy, the long exact sequences of the mapping cones still fit into a commutative ladder as in the strict case. \end{rem} We denote by $\Rel_*(F)$ the relative groups $\oH_*((\cM;F),(\cM;F))$ with respect to the stabilization $(s;\sigma^F)$, equipped with the additional grading $\Rel_*(F)=\bigoplus_{n\in\bfNext}\oH_*((\cM_{n+1};F),(\cM_n;F))$.
-We consider the square
+together with a specified homotopy between the two compositions, which might be nontrivial, even if the diagram is strictly commutative.
+Taking singular chains results in a homotopy commutative square of chain complexes (see \cref{section:localcoefficients}), and taking vertical mapping cones of the square induces a morphism which depends on the homotopy.
+However, homotopies that are homotopic as homotopies give homotopic morphisms on mapping cones, hence they induce the same morphism \eqref{equ:map}.
+Horizontal composition of such squares, including the homotopies, induces the respective composition of \eqref{equ:map}.
+Even though \eqref{equ:map} depends on the homotopy, the long exact sequences of the mapping cones still fit into a commutative ladder. \end{rem} We denote by $\Rel_*(F)=\oH_*((\cM;F),(\cM;F))$ the relative groups with respect to the stabilisation $(s;\sigma^F)$, equipped with the additional grading $\Rel_*(F)=\bigoplus_{n\in\bfNext}\oH_*((\cM_{n+1};F),(\cM_n;F))$.
+Although the square

-as homotopy commutative via the homotopy (\ref{equation:selfhomotopy}) of \cref{section:proofconstant}.
-By the triviality condition on coefficient systems, the homotopy extends to one of spaces with local systems, so we obtain a relative stabilization of degree $1$, where the superscript $\sim$ indicates the twist by the homotopy.
-The homotopy commutative square \eqref{diagram:square} admits a factorization into a composition of homotopy commutative squares
+commutes strictly, we consider it as homotopy commutative via the homotopy \eqref{equation:selfhomotopy} of \cref{section:constructionspectralsequence}, which extends to one of spaces with local systems (see \cref{section:localcoefficients}), since the triviality condition on coefficient systems gives $F(-\oplus\braiding_{X,X}^{-1})(\sigma^F)^2=(\sigma^F)^2$.
+This homotopy commutative square induces a relative stabilisation of degree $1$, where the superscript $\sim$ indicates the twist by the homotopy.
+The homotopy commutative square \eqref{diagram:square} admits a factorisation into a composition of homotopy commutative squares

-in which the square on the left strictly commutes because of the triviality condition and the one on the right up to homotopy using the same homotopy as for \eqref{diagram:square}.
-This induces a factorization of the relative stabilization map as with the first map being of degree $0$ and the second of degree $1$.
+in which the square on the left strictly commutes because of the triviality condition, and we equip it with the trivial homotopy.
+The square on the right is homotopy commutative using the same homotopy as for \eqref{diagram:square}.
+This induces a factorisation of the relative stabilisation map as with the first map being of degree $0$ and the second of degree $1$.